Hubs-Foundation/hubs-docs/docs/hubs-cloud-importing-content.md

 When ready, click the Import button to begin importing your content.

-### special tags
+### Special tags
-You should also set the proper special tags for the imported items for your hub to be ready to use:
+You should also set the proper tags for the imported items for your hub to be ready to use:

 - Import at least one **Default** avatar, which new visitors will have by default.
 - Import at least one **Default** scene, which new rooms will have by default.